ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 {: overview-id}

 1. This pattern provides an overview and a foundation for building an enterprise artificial intelligence (AI) environment using the Watsonx architecture as the core for AI and integration with other IBM Cloud services.
-It combines watsonx with IBM Cloud ROKS, Virtual Private Cloud (VPC), Maximo Visual Inspection, and Watson Voice Assistance to deliver AI solutions that meets RAG, real-time analytics, speech recognition, image and video detection.
+It combines Watsonx with IBM Cloud ROKS, Virtual Private Cloud (VPC), Maximo Visual Inspection, and Watson Voice Assistance to deliver AI solutions that meets RAG, real-time analytics, speech recognition, image and video detection.
 2. This pattern is helpful for the enterprise customers in focusing on AI that needs to delivery RAG, Speech and image and video detection.
-3. This pattern describes how can a customer host and run x86 on IBM Cloud VPC and container workloads on IBM Cloud ROKS VPC in close proximity to watson x environment delivery all in one enterprise solution.
+3. This pattern describes how can a customer host and run x86 on IBM Cloud VPC and container workloads on IBM Cloud ROKS VPC in close proximity to Watsonx environment delivery all in one enterprise solution.

 Use case implementation:

-1. Healthcare Insights: Use watsonx to build an AI-powered application that analyzes medical images (e.g., MRI, CT scans) for disease detection and diagnosis.
+1. Healthcare Customer experience: Use Watsonx to build an AI-powered application that analyzes medical images (e.g., MRI, CT scans) for disease detection and diagnosis.
 Integrate Maximo Visual Inspection as-a-Service to enable real-time image analysis and generate reports.

 2. Chatbot-based Customer Support: Implement Watson Assistant to create a conversational interface for customer support chatbots.